Changes in the most recent major version are here: What’s New.

 futurize

-: minimal imports by default¶By default, the futurize
+: minimal imports by default¶

 script now only adds the minimal set of